potatosalad775/eqTrainer/README.md

 You can directly download APK file from [Release Section](https://github.com/potatosalad775/eq_trainer/releases/latest) as well.

-### iOS & MacOS
+### iOS

-Since eqTrainer is built upon Flutter Framework, technically it could be expanded to Apple Devices, and I'm really looking forward to it.

-However, Support for those two platforms are currently not available for now.
-If you're familiar with Flutter and Apple Ecosystem, please feel free to contribute to the project!
+eqTrainer for iOS and iPadOS is available on [Release Section](https://github.com/potatosalad775/eq_trainer/releases/latest) as an ipa file.

+You have to sign it with your own Apple ID to install it.
+Not sure how? try [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/).

+### macOS

+eqTrainer would work on macOS with Apple Silicon Mac, but I haven't tested it yet.
+If you have an Apple Silicon Mac, try building it.

+Unfortunately, the Audio Backend of eqTrainer does not support x86-based Intel Mac for now.

 ### Windows